KarolinHem/TESTING/signserver-ce-docker-hub.md

     keyfactor/signserver-ce
 ```

 When you stop the container, all data will be gone.
-Exclude the `--rm` option to persist data in the containers file system or use `DATABASE_JDBC_URL` described below to persist data in an external database.
+Exclude the `--rm` option to persist data in the container file system or use `DATABASE_JDBC_URL` described below to persist data in an external database.

 Open [http://signserver.example.com/signserver/](http://signserver.example.com/signserver/adminweb/) for SignServer.